 Nuffield Australia 2020 Scholarship winner

-Paula-Lee Pownall from West Coolup, Western Australia, receives a Nuffield Scholarship to investigate how to scale an insect production facility using the latest technology and research.
-She will also study the policies, procedures and supply chains of the emerging insect protein industry.
+Paula-Lee Pownall from West Coolup, Western Australia, receives a Nuffield Scholarship to investigate what resources are needed to scale insect production facilities, regulations, best practice, and future opportunities within the emerging insect market.

 Paula-Lee is the founder of Western Australia’s first edible insect farm, Grubs Up.
 Established in 2016, the business produces, processes and manufactures high-protein insects, most notably domestic house crickets and mealworms, for human food and animal supplements.